Donovan Arp

-Donovan Arp (born January 12, 1978) is a former Arena Football League offensive lineman/defensive lineman.
-He has also played for the Austin Wranglers.
+Donovan Arp (born January 12, 1978) is an American former professional football offensive lineman/defensive lineman who played in the Arena Football League.
 He played college football for the University of Louisville.

-High school years
+Early life

 Growing up in a Samoan American family, Arp attended Murray High School in Murray, Utah, and was a letterman in football, rugby union, and track & field.
 In football, he won All-Region honors as a senior.